 Education & Training

 To become a Genetic Counselor, professionals must first obtain their Bachelor’s Degree, ideally in a genetics or a related science.
 Next, they must apply to a Genetic Counseling Master’s Degree program.
-These programs typically take 2 years to complete and include courses in genetics, psychology, epidemiology, public health and developmental biology.
+These programs typically take two years to complete and include courses in genetics, psychology, epidemiology, public health and developmental biology.

-“A 2 year graduate degree in genetic counseling is required for this position, and there are only a limited number of schools that offer a Master’s Degree in genetic counseling.
+“A two year graduate degree in genetic counseling is required for this position, and there are only a limited number of schools that offer a Master’s Degree in genetic counseling.
 So, enrolling and being accepted into a program can be challenging,” McCarty, who obtained his Master of Science degree in genetic counseling through Arcadia University in Glenside, PA, explained.
 “I would be lying if I didn’t say the program was difficult, however they are putting a lot of information regarding medicine, counseling, academics and professional issues into just 2 years of schooling.”

 Supervised clinical rotations are another element of a Master’s Degree program in genetic counseling.
 These rotations serve to provide learners will real-life patient experience in different professional environments (pediatric hospitals, cancer centers, prenatal diagnostic centers, etc.).
+Learn about other medical lab sciences careers.

 “Overall, the biggest challenges of a genetic counseling Master’s Degree program were learning all of the material while staying caught up with assignments, homework, and while also maintaining my other life responsibilities,” McCarty noted.